Julius Excluded from Heaven: Authorship

 Erasmus's friend, the English diplomatist Richard Pace, obliquely claimed authorship in his 1517 book De fructu.
 However Erasmus is usually credited as the author of the dialogue despite vehemently denying it.

 Erasmus and many of his circle were scandalized by Julius II: he did not embody the characteristics of a vicar of Christ.
-Eramus believed Julius' election was likely invalid due to simony.
+Erasmus believed Julius' election was likely invalid due to simony.
 He was shocked by Julius II's personal leadership of armies in full armour and what he felt was the work of a worldly, unscrupulous and ambitious man.
 These thoughts were clearly implied in his more famous satirical work, The Praise of Folly.

 The Erasmus-authorship theory sometimes has it that a first draft of the IE was provided to Thomas Lupset by Erasmus in summer 1514.
 Lupset then left for Rome with the IE, where Ulrich von Hutten got hold of the IE and copied it.

 In a letter of 1519, Erasmus admitted to Cardinal Lorenzo Campeggio that he was in possession of the IE five years ago, which would mean at the time of the earliest knowledge of it.
 He sometimes implied that he did not write it, but modern scholarship generally overrides this with supposed internal evidence, lack of a credible alternative author when the copies of Bonifacius Amerbach of 1516 and one of von Hutten are examined against each other.
 Thomas More writes in a letter on 15 December 1516 that he has gotten hold of a copy of the dialogue in Erasmus' handwriting, and asks Erasmus what to do with it.
 It is thought that Erasmus made evasive comments to avoid losing allies and to avoid retribution from his enemies and the Inquisition.

 The dialogue was very popular and was reprinted many times in pamphlets.
 It was praised by Martin Luther to be "so learned, and so ingenious, that is, so entirely Erasmian, that it makes the reader laugh at the vices of the church, over which every true Christian ought rather to groan."